In this post, we dive into marathon training nutrition and give our 10 rules for how to eat and fuel when in marathon training mode!

 On lighter training days and rest days the goal for carb consumption should be between 3.0 – 3.2g per pound of body weight.

 Protein is the next most important macronutrient to help replenish muscle breakdown.
 Adequate protein intake is necessary to help your muscles recover.

-Fat is the final macro and is needed to help with vitamin storage and hormone production but should be kept around 0.5g per pound of body weight on training and non-training days.
+Fat is the final macronutrient and is needed to help with vitamin storage and hormone production, but should be kept around 0.5g per pound of bodyweight on training and non-training days.

 3. Obey the Eating Window

 Long endurance runs will deplete carbohydrate storage in the body.

 To help mitigate this, eat an easily digested carb-based snack 30-45 minutes prior to a run.
 A sports gel or piece of fruit is perfect.
 This also ensures that you’re not running on an empty stomach.

 Within an hour of finishing your training session, replenish your carb stores by eating a full meal using the macronutrient quantities discussed above; roughly aim for 1 gram of protein for every 3-4 grams of carbs.